 I’ve spent my formative years and some of my post-formative years in an environment that upholds “holiness” at all costs and clings to 2 Corinthians 6:17 like a drowning man to a life jacket.
-It’s message is preached over the pulpit and reinforced in everything from casual conversation with fellow believers to Sunday School.
+Its message is preached over the pulpit and reinforced in everything from the casual conversation with fellow believers, to Sunday School.

 It scares me because that described me for a long time.
 It describes some of my friends and acquaintances…It describes much of a generation.
 It has to change!

 One of the most pressing concerns that need to be addressed is the church’s fear of entering the world and meeting people where they are.
 Let’s take a look at three passages from the Gospels before we start digging in.
 (To avoid confusion, Matthew and Levi are the same person.
 The names were different depending on whether the Hebrew or Roman name was used, i.e. Simon and Peter.)